pw22232/game-of-life/README.md

 3.Any live cell with more than three live neighbours dies, as if by over-population.

 4.Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

+### Setup and Running

+- Clone the git repository using the command `git clone https://github.com/pw22232/game-of-life.git`
+- Open the project Goland
+- go to the coressponding folder
+- Then type `go run .`
+- Contact pw22232@bristol.ac.uk for further instruction

 ### Part1.
 Parallel